cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/Guaranteed-stake-updates.md

     function _recordUpdateAndAddToMiddlewareTimes(address operator, uint32 updateBlock, uint32 serveUntil) internal {
 ```

 This function is called each time a middleware posts a stake update, through a call to `recordFirstStakeUpdate`, `recordStakeUpdate`, or `recordLastStakeUpdate`.
-It records that the middleware has had a stake update and pushes a new entry to the operator's list of 'MiddlewareTimes', i.e. `operatorToMiddlewareTimes[operator]`, if *either* the `operator`'s leastRecentUpdateBlock' has decreased, *or* their latestServeUntil' has increased.
+It records that the middleware has had a stake update and pushes a new entry to the operator's list of 'MiddlewareTimes', i.e. `operatorToMiddlewareTimes[operator]`, if *either* the `operator`'s stalestUpdateBlock' has decreased, *or* their latestServeUntil' has increased.
 An entry is also pushed in the special case of this being the first update of the first middleware that the operator has opted-in to serving.

 ### External Functions